New Conservation Area protects biodiversity hotspot in Peru

 Nature and Culture played a leading role throughout the creation process, providing legal, technical and logistical support to successfully complete all requirements for the technical dossier, including biological and social studies.
 Our field staff also developed strong relations with local communities and municipalities, which translated into support for the creation of Seasonally Dry Tropical Forests of the Marañon and conservation efforts at large.

 Endemic cacti (Browningia pilleiferain) in the ecoregion.
 Catci in the area are locally known as pischoles.

 The Seasonally Dry Tropical Forests of the Marañon Conservation Area was created with the generous financial support of the Andes Amazon Fund, Robert Wilson Charitable Trust, Phil May, and Earth’s Birthday.

 With your help, Nature and Culture-Peru will continue to collaborate with the Amazonas Regional Government, developing and implementing the area’s Management Plan to ensure effective and lasting conservation impact.

-Click here to learn more about our work in Peru.
+Click here to learn more about our work in dry forests.